Free environmental site inspection checklist

 Commercial Director

-What is an environmental site inspection checklist?
+What is a environmental site inspection checklist?

 An environmental site inspection checklist is a structured form used to assess and document the condition of environmental controls on a construction, mining or project site.
 It covers erosion and sediment control, waste management, chemical and fuel storage, dust and air quality, noise and vibration, water quality and discharge, and the protection of flora, fauna and heritage items.
 Regular environmental inspections help site teams identify non-compliances before they become regulatory issues, protect waterways and ecosystems, and provide documented evidence that environmental management plan commitments are being met.
+The checklist is aligned with AS/NZS ISO 14001, which requires organisations to establish processes for identifying environmental aspects, evaluating compliance obligations, and taking corrective action when deviations are found.

-Benefits of environmental site inspections
+Benefits of using this environmental site inspection checklist

 - Regulatory compliance: documented inspections demonstrate your site meets EPA, council and conditions of consent requirements.